CRC: Fully General Model of Confidential Remote Computing: Kernel and Hardware Assistance in Confidential Remote Computing

 \section{Kernel and Hardware Assistance in Confidential Remote Computing}

-\emph{Confidential Remote Computing} has not been fully modelled yet.
-A comprehensive most must have dimensions of \emph{assets} and \emph{demands} of mutually distrusting parties with conflicting interests.
+\emph{\acrlong{crc}} has not been fully modelled yet, we listed the existing similar concepts in the Setion~\ref{sec:ambiguityofTrust}.
+A way to achieve a comprehensive model can be by having the dimensions of \emph{assets} and \emph{demands} of mutually distrusting parties with conflicting interests.
 Hardware owners, data owners and algorithm owners are distinguishable in a many-party computation.
 These three parties are distinguished by the assets they bring to and the demands they expect of a computation.
 In practical terms, any combination of these parties could be a single entity.
 For example, a hardware owner and an algorithm owner may be represented by one company.
 Hardware owners are concerned with maintaining their trustworthiness, maximising their revenue, and are honest-but-curious to learn anything about an algorithm (\ie~business or game logic).
 The algorithm owners have interest in their logic (\ie~formulated computation) secret, and they are curious to learn about the data they process.
 The data owners must protect the privacy and secrecy of the data set they manage, while aiming to maximise their revenue at the same time.
 Both data and algorithm owners are potentially interested in the outputs of computation.

 In considering the security of distributed computing, we may trace a development path from the remote procedure call (RPC) forward.
 The earliest problem to be addressed was managing access control for the remote computational resource, followed by technologies for the security of communications to and from the remote platform.
 In the simple case, attestation adds further assurance to the initiating party about the service offered on the remote system.
 Moreover, attested service isolation helps to provide assurance for credentials passed to the remote service so that that service can read or write from other resources.